wp-plugins/kandy/readme.txt

 <strong>More information:</strong> https://github.com/kodeplusdev/kandywordpress

 == Frequently Asked Questions ==
-Kandy Shortcode not working: check your kandy api key, domain secret key for your application at Kandy > Settings.
+1. <strong>Kandy Shortcode not working:</strong> check your kandy api key, domain secret key for your application at Kandy > Settings.

-Internationalizing: get the /languages/kandy.pot file and make your /languages/*.mo file to locale your language.
+2. <strong>Internationalizing:</strong> get the /languages/kandy.pot file and make your /languages/*.mo file to locale your language.

 == Screenshots ==
 1. Kandy Showcase